-A mentioned above, muscle protein synthesis is the biological process that repairs and rebuilds muscle tissue and builds new protein cells with amino acids.
-This biological process happens because of the physical stress we place on our muscles which creates micro-tears to our muscle tissue during training.
+As mentioned above, muscle protein synthesis is the biological process that repairs and rebuilds muscle tissue and builds new protein cells with amino acids.
+This biological process happens because of the physical stress we place on our muscles, which creates micro-tears in our muscle tissue during training.

 Amino acids are small molecules that combine to form proteins, and they’re constantly being disassembled and reassembled in your body.
 When the amino acids in muscle tissue are broken down during exercise, this is referred to as muscle protein breakdown.
-This results in muscle soreness, but also also for the need to repair, and ultimately grow muscle fibers.
+This results in muscle soreness and the need to repair muscle tissue, and ultimately grow muscle fibers.
 In order to see muscle growth, protein synthesis must be occurring at rates higher than that of protein breakdown.

 In other words, when your body synthesizes (creates) more muscle proteins than it loses, you have gained muscle.
 When it creates fewer than it loses, you lose muscle.
 And when it creates more or less the same number as it lost, you have neither gained nor lost muscle.

 In this way, your body moves between anabolic and catabolic states throughout the day.
-To be in an anabolic state is to be in the building up state of metabolism, while being in a catabolic state is to be in the breaking down state of metabolism.
-Therefore, when it comes to building muscle mass, the goal is to stay out of a catabolic state where muscles protein, and therefore mass, is being broken down, especially if it is at a faster rate than proteins are able to be synthesized.
+To be in an anabolic state is to be in the building upstate of metabolism while being in a catabolic state is to be in the breaking down the state of metabolism.
+Therefore, when it comes to building muscle mass, the goal is to stay out of a catabolic state where muscle protein, and therefore mass, is being broken down, especially if it is at a faster rate than proteins are able to be synthesized.

 Maximizing the post-exercise increase in muscle protein synthesis, especially of the contractile muscle fibers, is essential to facilitate effective muscle remodeling, and enhance hypertrophic gains with resistance training.
 Dietary amino acid ingestion is the single most important nutritional variable enhancing post-exercise rates of muscle protein synthesis, with studies showing that 20 grams of high quality, rapidly digested protein maximizes mixed, and myofibrillar protein synthetic rates.